-User Attempts to Authenticate: The user attempts to authenticate via the cloud identity service, which then begins the process to validate the user via a modern authenticator.
-In this model, the identity source that governs this login attempt is hosted exclusively in the cloud identity service and leverages a passwordless authentication process (e.g., based on PIV or FIDO2).
+User Attempts to Authenticate: The user attempts to authenticate via the Cloud Identity service, which then begins the user validation process via a modern authenticator.
+In this model, the identity source governing this login attempt is hosted exclusively in the Cloud Identity service and leverages a passwordless authentication process (e.g., based on PIV or FIDO2).

-Public Cloud Access: A user's access to the SaaS public cloud is governed by additional protections that provide visibility and enforcement for agency security policies.
-Agencies have flexibility in determining what solutions will best fit their security needs.
-Such protections should include capabilities common to a CASB, such as a reverse or forward proxy as well as logging mechanisms, malware protection, and more.
+Public Cloud Access: A user's access to the SaaS public cloud is governed by additional protections providing visibility and enforcement for agency security policies.
+Agencies have flexibility in determining which solutions will best fit their security needs.
+Such protections should include capabilities common to a CASB, such as a reverse or forward proxy, logging mechanisms and malware protection.

 Agency Applications: While agencies can configure the Cloud Identity service in previous authentication models to broker access for their on-premises applications, this is purposefully highlighted here because agencies have multiple options for integrating such access, particularly for applications that are incompatible with modern authentication solutions.
-For example, depending on the agency's current infrastructure, an agency may choose to implement a delegation proxy that facilitates traditional password-constrained access or may configure an onpremises identity service to federate access with the Cloud Identity service via open authentication standards.
+For example, depending on the agency's current infrastructure, an agency may choose to implement a delegation proxy facilitating traditional password-constrained access or may configure an onpremises identity service to federate access with the Cloud Identity service via open authentication standards.

-Identity Sync: Agencies will likely continue to use existing on-premises services for onboarding new identities to their enterprise.
+Identity Sync: Agencies will likely continue using existing on-premises services for onboarding new identities to their enterprise.
 They have different options for synchronizing the associated accounts to the cloud.
 While most of the agency's identity and access management needs are addressed via the Cloud Identity service, this model, as mentioned in Agency Applications (above), still allows for the needs of legacy resources and other exceptional use cases to be addressed by on-premises identity services.